Cervical Cancer – caused by the HPV Virus – is GAIA’s focus for 2014

 The Next Steps

 Now that we are sure that the HPV vaccine will be effective, we are working to improve access to HPV vaccine for Malian women.
-As a first step, we want to distribute the 33,000 doses that we have with the help of our onsite study team and of course under highly controlled circumstances.
+As a first step, we would like to get our onsite study team trained and ready to conduct an HPV vaccination study, under highly controlled circumstances.

 To do so, we have to raise at least $50,000 for the vaccine distribution project.